alankrantas/pxt-MAX7219_8x8/README.md

 ![1](https://user-images.githubusercontent.com/44191076/54478164-47268f80-484a-11e9-98de-76c1406e43e3.jpg)

-Be warned that the extra rotation/reverse process slow down the text scrolling/refreshing speed.
-You can reduce the scrolling delay time to 0.
+Warning: the extra rotation/reverse calculating process slow down the text scrolling/refreshing speed.
+You may have to reduce the scrolling delay time to 0.

 ## Text Scrolling